 What’s a Federal Pell Grant?

 The Federal Pell Grant is awarded to undergraduates who have not earned a degree.
 It doesn’t need to be paid back, plus the maximum amount awarded increases every year, currently as much as $5,920.
 The amount depends on financial need and your status as a full- or part-time student.
 You must fill out the Free Application for Federal Student Aid (FAFSA) to apply for Federal Pell Grant.

 What’s a Federal Stafford Loan?

 Federal Stafford Loans are federal student loans offered to eligible students who submit the FAFSA.
-Since the U.S. government provides the loans, Federal Stafford Loans carry a lower interest rate than what would be offered with a private loan.
+Since the U.S. government provides the loans, Federal Stafford Loans carry a lower interest rate than with a private loan.

 These loans come in two forms, subsidized and unsubsidized.
 The former is offered to students based on financial need and the government pays for the interest on the loan while the student is in school.
 Unsubsidized Federal Stafford Loans are offered to more students, with interest paid for by the borrower while they attend college.

 If the borrower does not pay the interest as it accrues, it is added to the amount owed.
 Both types of Federal Stafford Loans are available for eligible undergraduate students, with graduate students only able to take out unsubsidized loans as of July 2012.